 The key to avoiding the many high costs of a bad hire is to have a solid hiring process — and to avoid shortcuts.
 If you work hard now, you can minimize the chances of a blunder later.

 Do you need help attracting top candidates with the right mix of skills for your open accounting and finance jobs?
 Robert Half is a pioneer in specialized financial recruitment and is a perennial leader among accounting and finance staffing agencies.
-Learn more about working with us now.

 Editor's note: This post was originally published in December 2014 and was updated recently to reflect current information.